-- Concurrent programs
+- Concurrent programs and ConcurrentCounter (recap)

+- What can be done?

+- Locks

+- Semaphores

+- Theory and abstract problems

 - Races

 - Synchronization problems

-- Locks

-- Semaphores

 - Synchronization with semaphores

 Concurrent programs

 Abstraction of concurrent programs

 When convenient, we will use an abstract notation for multi-threaded applications, which is similar to the pseudo-code used in Ben-Ari's book but uses Java syntax.